 This is a pretty straight forward step.
 If you are using a hammer make sure it hits flat on the surface and I’ve also found that hammering with a firm but not super hard beat gives me the best result.

 7. Inspection time

 Don’t skip on this step, because this is an indicator of a successful assembly.

-The same goes for the washer on the wrong side, use your nails or a needle run through the entire to make sure it sits even and close.
+The same goes for the washer on the wrong side, use your nails or a needle run through the entire edge to make sure it sits even and close.

 There you go!

 I hope this will be helpful for others, I’ve tried many different ways and this is the one that has worked the best.
 Plus a bonus tip; if you are attaching eyelets on a waistband made of thin knit, interface the side that is closest to body with a soft stretchy fusible since the metal might rub against or skin and could possible also wear down the fabric!